ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 ### Equality encoding groups of values

-Grouping values reduces the number of bitmaps, but data is lost.
+Grouping values reduces the number of bitmaps:

 | Captive | Manatee | Sea Horse | Koala | Starfish |
 |---|---|---|---|---|
 | 0-500 | 1 | 0 | 1 | 1 |
 | 5001-1000 | 0 | 1 | 0 | 0 |

-In this example the data on exact numbers of each species in captivity is lost
+However, exact numbers of each species in captivity is lost.

 ### Range encoding integer values

 {% include /concepts/concept-range-encoding-summary.md %}

-Range encoding the data means there is no loss of data, as compared to equality encoding in groups.
+Range encoding means there is no loss of data as compared to equality encoding in groups.

-The drawback of Range encoding is that n+1 bitmaps are required to represent the data, in this case: one bitmap for each value between 0 and 956.
-For example:
+The drawback of Range encoding is that n+1 bitmaps are required to represent the data.

+For example, to range encode the captivity data, there will be one bitmap for each value between 0 and 956:

 | Captive | Manatee | Sea Horse | Koala | Starfish |
 |---|---|---|---|---|